 It’s recommended that you don’t have any fire or sharp blades in hand while using the hammock.
 If you do find yourself with a cut or a burn in your hammock, realize that the triple seam design will go a long way in preventing it from getting worse.
-However, if you sit there and play with said gap, it makes in infinitely worse.
+However, if you sit there and play with a said gap, it makes it infinitely worse.

 So remember, this hammock can be quite durable and last quite a long time, so long as you take care of it.

-One of the biggest advantages to the double nest is how easily you can breath in it.
+One of the biggest advantages of the double nest is how easily you can breath in it.
 You’d think with the nylon that you may have to worry about that somewhat.
 But no, it’s quite simple to receive the amount of air you need.
 You also don’t have to worry about the risk of overheating either.
 Even the gentlest breeze will keep this hammock cooled down.

 At that same point, it makes it nearly impossible to be effective during the winter.
-It doesn’t retain heat of any kind, so like most other hammocks, this piece becomes nearly useless during the cold season.
+It doesn’t retain the heat of any kind, so like most other hammocks, this piece becomes nearly useless during the cold season.
 It’s worth it to keep the hammock put away while there’s snow on the ground.

 Portability is probably one of the biggest selling points when it comes to the Eno hammock.
-When you think of moving hammocks, often times you think of that ropey mess of a design, screwing hooks into trees and a big disaster that requires space so it doesn’t get ruined.
+When you think of moving hammocks, oftentimes you think of that ropey mess of a design, screwing hooks into trees, and a big disaster that requires space so it doesn’t get ruined.

 The Eno is remarkably good at cutting down on space.
 The Compression Sack that is attached to the hammock cuts down the total travel space.

 After all, what would be the use of a camping hammock if you had to lug a huge thing around all the time right?
-It’s packed dimension actually drops down to 5″ X 5″…total.
+Its packed dimension actually drops down to 5″ X 5″…total.
 Unpacked is much larger, but the company wanted to makes sure that you wouldn’t have to use a bunch of space.

 The straps are also condensed.
 They provide a handy little sack in which to store the straps.
-When properly put away, the straps are a little larger, and yet skinnier.
+When properly put away, the straps are a little larger and yet skinnier.
 The packed Dimension on these usually comes out to about 9″ X 4″.
-Plus they can easily attach to each other, so really, its unmatched in it’s ability to be portable.
+Plus they can easily attach to each other, so really, it’s unmatched in its ability to be portable.

 As stated above, when you think of hammocks, you often think of those old messy rope hammocks.
 They required metal implements being dug into trees or expensive stands that couldn’t be transported.
 Instead, Eno went with a much simpler idea.
-While they have a couple different types of straps available, the Atlas Straps seem to be the most common.
+While they have a couple of different types of straps available, the Atlas Straps seem to be the most common.